-- 1. To receive and consider the Annual Report of the Directors and the Audited Financial Statements for the year ended 31st March 2021 together with the Report of the Auditors thereon. - 2.
-To re-elect Mr Athukorala Udumullage Asantha Menaka Athukorala as a Director who retires by rotation in accordance with Article 24(6) of the Articles of Association of the Company. - 3.
-To re-appoint as an Independent Non-Executive Director Mr. Uditha Harilal Palihakkara who has attained the age of 78 years.
-In terms of Section 210 of the Companies Act No.7 of 2007 a Special Notice has been received from a shareholder, pursuant to Sections 145 and 211 of the Companies Act No.7 of 2007 of the intention to propose the following resolution as an ordinary resolution.
+- 1. To receive and consider the Annual Report of the Directors and the Audited Financial Statements for the year ended 31st March 2022 together with the Report of the Auditors thereon. - 2.
+To re-elect Mr. Gary Donald Seaton who retires by rotation in terms of Article 24 (6) of the Articles of Association of the Company, retires at the Annual General Meeting as a Director. - 3.
+To consider and if thought fit to pass the following ordinary resolution pertaining to the re-appointment of Mr. Uditha Harilal Palihakkara as a Director who is over 70 years of age, in compliance with Section 211 of the Companies Act No.07 of 2007 and whose re-appointment is recommended by the Board of Directors.